elwayman02/hella-drunk/content/roche-chardonnay-american-oak-2014.md

 The nose starts with crisp pear but quickly turns buttery, bringing out a more savory essence.
 The palate is buttery with a full-bodied, almost creamy mouthfeel and medium acidity, bringing in the taste of the American Oak as well.
-The finish is short but clean as the acidity follows through to the end for a crisp, almost citrus-like conclusion.
+The finish starts with a short, clean burst as the acidity follows through to the end for a crisp, almost citrus-like feel.
+However, it gives way to a lingering, but mild tannic sensation that nicely contrasts the crispness that fades away before it.

 The American oak aging adds a nice complexity to this release.
 I've tasted their stainless steel and French oak reserve from the same grapes, and the experience is totally different.
-This, of course, makes it a somewhat more unique release as well, though buttery Chardonnays are not unheard of.
+This, of course, makes it a somewhat more unique release as well, though buttery Chardonnays are certainly not unheard of.
 Overall, this is one of my favorite everyday drinking white wines, and I will always keep a few bottles of Roche Chardonnay in my cellar!